hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 _ = tuplify(1, "hello", [Foo()]) // T := {Int, String, [Foo]}, values := {1, "hello", [Foo()]}
 ```

 **Syntactic validity:** A value parameter pack can only be referenced from a pack expansion expression.
-A pack expansion expression is written as `expr...`, where `expr` is an expression containing one or more value parameter packs or pack type parameters.
+A pack expansion expression is written as `expr...`, where `expr` is an expression containing one or more value parameter packs or type parameter packs.
 Pack expansion expressions can appear in any position that naturally accepts a comma-separated list of expressions.
 This includes the following:

 * Call arguments, e.g. `generic(values...)`
 * Subscript arguments, e.g. `subscriptable[indices...]`